 Restore Your Body

 Tummy tuck and liposuction are some of the most common surgical procedures performed by our Albuquerque plastic surgeons to improve abdominal contour.
 Many people work hard to get in shape but still have to live with their unattractive abdomen after childbirth and/or weight loss.
 The issue is often a combination of stretch marks, excess skin hanging over the lower abdomen, excess fatty deposits and muscle weakness causing bulging of the lower abdomen.
+For before & after photos of our Albuquerque abdominoplasty procedures please check out our photo gallery.

 So, what can tummy tuck and/or liposuction do for your abdominal contour?